List of religions and spiritual traditions: Zoroastrianism

-Indigenous (ethnic, folk) religions
+Ethnoreligions

-Religions that consist of the traditional customs and beliefs of particular ethnic groups, refined and expanded upon for thousands of years, and often lacking formal doctrine.
-Some adherents do not consider their ways "religion", preferring other cultural terms.
-Many indigenous religions incorporate forms of animism, totemism, and shamanism alongside nature, ancestor, and animal worship.
+Religions that consist of the traditional customs, practices and beliefs of a particular ethnic group, refined and expanded upon based on that community's lived experience.
+Ethnoreligions generally aren't separable from the overall culture and society.
+Some adherents do not consider their ways "religion," preferring other terms.
+Many Indigenous religions incorporate forms of animism, totemism, and shamanism alongside nature, ancestor, star and animal worship.